Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Confirm-AzureADDomain.md

 # Confirm-AzureADDomain

 ## SYNOPSIS
-Validate the ownership of the domain.
+Validate the ownership of a domain.

 ## SYNTAX